 The Tualatin River meanders around the southern edge of the URA, in an incised channel between farm fields.
+The standard buffer ranges from 125 to 200 feet dependent on the slope of uplands adjacent to the river.
+Mitigation would be required for minor encroachment but major encroachment would not be permitted.
 The river surface is at about 110 feet in elevation in summer months; the adjacent floodplain in the southern portion of the study area is about 10 feet higher.
 Total width of the vegetated (trees and shrubs) riparian corridor ranges about 300 feet, with the main flow channel being about 120 feet wide.
 Wetlands in this area are mostly farmed, ditched, and drained to varying degrees, although there are some protected areas that remain in natural vegetation, mostly on the southern side of the river.